 Medicare does not cover replacement for items in the frequent and substantial servicing payment category, oxygen equipment, or inexpensive or routinely purchased rental items.

-A treating practitioner’s order and/or new CMN, when required, is needed to reaffirm the medical necessity of the item for replacement of an item.
+A treating practitioner’s order and/or new CMN (prior to DOS 01/01/2023), when required, is needed to reaffirm the medical necessity for replacement of an item.

 There are special rules for the replacement of artificial arms, legs and eyes.